benjaminadolph/sea_more/README.md

 # Sea More - Interactive 2D Map
 An interactive 2D map to raise awareness about the problems in our ocean.
 The user can navigate through the ocean in the form of a turtle via smartphone and is made aware of various problems.
 He can also collect coins and download cool screensavers upon successful completion of the mini-game.

+For the best experience use the latest chrome version.
+Depending on your firefox version it can be possible that the backgroundtexture is too large to load.
 ---
 ## Requirements